aptech/docs/docs/startswith.rst

 ----------------
 .. function:: mask = startsWith(str, pat)

-    :param str: the data to be searched.
+    :param str: The data to be searched.
     :type str: Nx1 string array or dataframe of type category or string

-    :param pat: the pattern to search for in the beginning of *str*.
+    :param pat: The pattern to search for in the beginning of *str*.
     :type pat: String or dataframe of type category or string

     :return mask: A matrix of the same size as *str* with a 1 in any element that starts with the value of *pat*, otherwise 0.